 You may also want to consider an attic fan.
 An attic fan can dramatically improve attic air circulation.
-It is an affordable way to combat moisture build-up in your attic during winter.
-It can also reduce heat build-up in the attic during the summer months, keeping cooling costs in check as well.
+It is an affordable way to combat moisture build-up in your attic during winter months.
+And can also reduce heat build-up in the attic during summer months, keeping cooling costs in check as well.

 ICE DAMS & ATTIC FANS